 Angel shook her head, indicating ‘no.’ Shelly handed her the bag, and Angel sat down and started to consume the sandwich, looking up once to smile.
 Shelly opened the door and motioned for her husband.

-“Ryan, can you fetch my small hairbrush, elastic band, and a couple of packages of makeup remover pads from my purse.
+“Ryan, can you fetch my small hairbrush, elastic band, and a couple of packages of makeup remover pads from my purse?
 I’d like to make her presentable.”

-Shelly began smoothing Angel’s hair, brushing it back on top, and securing it behind her head with the elastic band.
+Shelly began smoothing Angel’s hair, brushing it back on top, and securing it with the elastic band behind her head.
 She combed the sides down to her shoulder blades.
 Hair-wise, Angel looked like a movie star.
 Cleaning her face, Shelly dabbed away dried blood at the corner of her mouth and nostril, but she couldn’t hide the bruise on her cheek.

 At that moment, Superintendent Green and the SWAT team appeared at the door.
 Both Green and Nivani Subramanian entered the room.

 “Young lady, we’re moving you to a room outside the Bail Bond Courtroom.
-We’d like your cooperation again,” Green said.
+We need your cooperation again,” Green said.

 Nivani brought out his handcuffs and said to her, “You know the drill.”